Total positive influence domination on weighted networks: An algorithm using community structure - RRWC

-As the range and size of a network determine the size of the linear programme that needs to be solved, we investigated the following strategy.
+As the range and size of a network determine the size of the linear programme that needs to be solved, we investigated the so called block separability strategy.
+Our problem in its linear programming form \ref{lpr_weighted_dom}, similar to the one in \cite{greetham2014}, when there is a genuine community structure in the network, can benefit from block separability (see \cite{boy11}).
+The community structure here means that almost all the edges belonging to the nodes inside a community are toward the nodes in the same community and only very few are to the nodes in other communities.
+Therefore, the cost function can be (approximately) separated across the communities, the adjacency matrix is (approximately) block-diagonal, so we can solve LPs similar to those in \ref{lpr_weighted_dom} separately for each community (note that this can be done in parallel).
 Firstly, we split a network into communities, then we solve a linear programme for each of communities, and use randomised rounding inside communities.
-Finally, we check if all the vertices are $\alpha$-rate dominated, and if not, we add the required number of neighbours of vertices that are still not dominated into the final solution.
-We implemented this algorithm in Python using NetworkX, and its module\cite{comms:2009} based on the Louvain method of community detection given in \cite{Blondel:2008}.
-In a way, we can look at this as a divide and conquer strategy, where we split the original problem into smaller ones, obtain the smaller problems' solutions based on the previously shown technique, and finally take all those solutions and ``patch'' them globally in order to obtain a feasible solution for the whole network.
-We will denote this algorithm {\bf AlgRRWC} (RRWC stands for randomised rounding with communities).
+Finally, we check if all the nodes are $\alpha$ dominated, and if not, we add a required number of nodes to the final solution.
+We implemented this algorithm in Python using NetworkX, and the module Community\footnote{\url{http://perso.crans.org/aynaud/communities/}} that deploys the Louvain method of community detection given in \cite{Blondel:2008}.

+We will denote this algorithm {\bf AlgRRWC} and it is presented below, see Algorithm~2 (RRWC stands for \emph{randomised rounding with communities}).